-- 35. The project design builds on the approach and focuses on further consolidation of results and sustainability of previous projects.
+- 36. The project design builds on the approach and target groups of and focuses on further consolidation of results and sustainability of previous projects.
 The project builds on and is consolidating the results of past World Bank projects: RSSP3 (P126440); LWH (P114931), SAIP I (P164520) and other schemes developed by MINAGRI.
-As a follow-on complementary operation, SAIP I was also designed to address some of the unmet challenges under the RSSP and LWH (water use efficiency, access to finance, connectivity to regional markets) to achieve higher results and greater impact for additional beneficiaries, with targeted involvement of youth and women. - 36.
-The implementation of SAIP I has been satisfactory overall.
+As a follow-on complementary operation, SAIP I was also designed to address some of the unmet challenges under the RSSP and LWH (water use efficiency, access to finance, connectivity to regional markets) to achieve higher results and greater impact for additional beneficiaries, with targeted involvement of youth and women. - 37.
+The implementation of SAIP I has been highly satisfactory overall.
 Throughout implementation, valuable lessons were learned, and these insights were utilized to make necessary adjustments, resulting in further enhancement of the results.
 SAIP demonstrated that implementing inclusive interventions can help address constraints faced by certain groups, such as youth and women, leading to improved results and expanding economic prospects.
 Project implementation also confirmed that strong market linkages could facilitate better access to inputs and private sector led extension services, and therefore contributing to increased productivity and revenues.
 Model farms, which are a comprehensive type of demonstration plots, were one of the factors contributing to increasing market linkages in addition to promoting good agriculture practices.
 The first 3.5 years of SAIP I showed that extensive and focused mobilization of farmers is crucial to increase the uptake of sustainable irrigation technologies.
 Other lessons learned indicate that farmers prefer solar-powered pumps for SSIT over diesel fuel systems due to reduced operating costs and other reasons.
 Additionally, enhanced capacity-building programs for operation and maintenance are critical to ensure the sustainable use of these technologies.
+More details on the lessons from the first SAIP can be found in Annex 6.